-The Property is located in the Livengood - Tolovana Mining District about 125 road-kilometers northwest of Fairbanks Alaska (Figure 4.1).
-The Property lies about 4 kilometers south of the now-abandoned gold-mining town site of Livengood and the all-weather paved Elliott Highway, which connects Fairbanks with Alaska's North Slope petroleum production areas via the Elliott and Dalton Highways.
+The Property is located in the Livengood - Tolovana Mining District about 125 roadkilometres northwest of Fairbanks Alaska (Figure 4.1).
+The Property lies about 4 kilometres south of the now-abandoned gold-mining town site of Livengood and the all-weather paved Elliott Highway, which connects Fairbanks with Alaska's North Slope petroleum production areas via the Elliott and Dalton Highways.
 The Trans-Alaska Pipeline and the associated surface access corridor cross the Shorty Creek property.
 The south-draining Tolovana River wraps around the north and west sides of the property and is a tributary to the Yukon River via the Tanana River.

 The claim group is situated primarily within Township 7 North, Ranges 4 and 5 West, Fairbanks Meridian; in the Livengood B-3 and B-4 quadrangles.
 Geographically the center of the Property lies at about 430000 E, 7257500 N (UTM NAD 27 for Alaska, Zone 6 North datum (Figure 4.2).
-The Property is comprised of 251 State of Alaska mining claims covering 26,887 acres (10,881.12 hectares).
-A list of claims is attached in Appendix 1.
+The Property is comprised of 328 State of Alaska mining claims covering 31,478 acres (12,738.69 hectares).

 The Trans-Alaska Pipeline (Figure 4.2) crosses the property from the southeast to the northwest.
-The original pipeline corridor, measuring one mile in total width, was closed to mineral entry by Mineral Closing Order 67 in 1980.
+Mineral Closing Order 67 closed the original pipeline corridor, measuring one mile in total width, to mineral entry in 1980.
 Subsequently, in 2014 the pipeline corridor was reduced to 600 feet (300 feet on each side of the pipeline).
-Freegold staked additional claims in the formerly closed area, bringing the total number to claims to its current amount of 251.
 In addition, a slightly different closing order, Mineral Closing Order 529 was imposed more recently and encompasses the right of way for possible natural gas line construction (Figure 4.2).
+Freegold staked additional claims in the formerly closed area, as well as additional claims to cover a north-east striking magnetic lineament bringing the total number to claims to 328.